joesingo/truthdiscovery/reports/possible_structure.md

       the source ranking should have, and an almost identical version for fact ranking.
 Similarly in the proofs, it is often the case that the argument for facts is identical to the one for sources.
+    *
+    * Most algorithms are not just iterative but *recursive*, updating trust and belief scores from each other at each iteration.
+The recursion aspect is not captured in any definition.
+Making such a definition could lead to a simpler representation of recursively iterative algorithms in terms of the update rules.
+One could then study the effects of making changes to the update rules

     * Perhaps there is a more general problem or framework, where we have k groups of nodes instead of just 2 (sources and facts).
 The interpretation of such a network would need considering.

     * Maybe the stuff in Pasternack's thesis on 'groups' is relevant to this

   * Results:
-    * Only considered one real-world algorithm, which is very simple as truth discovery algorithms go
+    * Only considered one real-world algorithm, and a very simple one as truth discovery algorithms go
+    * Did not prove convergence or otherwise of Sums in all cases: can try to extend our conjecture to a proof
+    * Could consider more algorithms and prove convergence of them
     * Did not formulate many results with the developed axioms.
 In particular it would be useful to consider the interplay between axioms, such as determining whether it is possible for an operator to satisfy *all* the stated axioms
+    *